slashssab/Facial-Recognition/README.md

 # Facial-Recognition
 Team Project

+This project is based on the articles and the repos shown below.

 This project gives user a few tools associated directly with FaceID.
 The main problem is to recognize a face from the current image and classify It.
 There are some criteria of classification:
 - Emotions
 - Gender